-Welcome to The Fire Museum, for the Connecticut Firemen's Historical Society, located amidst the renovated red-brick mill buildings of the Cheney National Historic and Landmark District in Manchester, CT.
+Welcome to The Fire Museum, the home of the Connecticut Firemen's Historical Society, located amidst the renovated red-brick mill buildings of the Cheney National Historic and Landmark District in Manchester, CT.
 The Museum is housed in a 1901 wooden firehouse, originally built by the Manchester Volunteer Firemen with funds donated by the Cheney Family, world renowned manufacturers of fine silk fabrics.
 The collection is on display on all three floors of our historic building, which includes a large gallery on the second floor.

-2017 Connecticut Room Exhibit
+2018 Connecticut Room Exhibit

-The Museum is closed for the winter.
+The Museum is now open for the 2018 Season